-When it is determined appropriate by the administration, the student will be assigned a work area in the In-School-Suspension room.
+When it is determined appropriate by the administration, the student will complete work in the in-school suspension area.
 Before being readmitted to classes and other school activities, the student must serve the assigned time in a manner acceptable to the administration.
 The student will be responsible for any and all actions while assigned to this facility.
 The following procedures must be followed.
 The student will:

-- 1. Sit quietly and do not sleep - 2.
+- 1. Sit quietly and not sleep - 2.
 Work on school studies at all times with the exception of time allowed for lunch - 3.
 Maintain the cleanliness of the facility - 4.
 Not communicate with any other student(s) sharing the facility - 5.
-Pick up sufficient assignments from teachers before school to keep busy all day - 6.
-Be assigned additional time and consequences by the administration if the above procedures aren't carried out
+Pick up sufficient assignments from teachers before school to keep busy all day

-When a student is suspended in school, they may not participate or be a spectator at after school practices, activities, or games the evening of the suspension.
+6. Be assigned additional time and consequences by the administration if the above procedures aren't carried out When a student is suspended more than a class period in school he/she may not participate in or be a spectator at after school practices, activities, or games the evening of the suspension.